joshuaspiral/mazegen/README.md

 ```

 # Details
 As always, I make a few implementations of the same program.
 Here is a grid version, that stores the maze in an array, and the lines version which only draws the maze.
+You can edit the predefined HEIGHT/WIDTH and resolution in the config.h file.